tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 If you use CloudKit to store your app data in iCloud, you need to look at the [encryptedValues](https://developer.apple.com/documentation/cloudkit/ckrecord/3746821-encryptedvalues) API in `CKRecord`.
 This is your single entry point to storing and retrieving the encrypted values that could be end-to-end encrypted with Advanced Data Protection.

-There’s three categories of data to think about.
+There are three categories of data to think about.

 * `CKAsset` records are already always encrypted.
 * `CKReference` fields are never encrypted, since the server needs access to them to identify relations between records.